MA in Humanity and Scottish Literature, University of Glasgow (1992).

 My teaching expertise lies in literature written between about 1350 and 1625, approximately Chaucer to Spenser.
 However, I quite often teach outwith my area, into the twentieth century: in 2017/18, I… read more

-Current doctoral students are working on:
+Current and recent doctoral students are working on:

 My teaching expertise lies in literature written between about 1350 and 1625, approximately Chaucer to Spenser.
 However, I quite often teach outwith my area, into the twentieth century: in 2017/18, I am co-teaching with Dr Ni Fhlathuin on a new Level 3 course, Islands and Empires, which considers the colonial and post-colonial views of the countries within the Great Britain and Ireland, as well as India.